I could not hear the loud glass cascade

 You do not have to face hearing loss alone.
 Contact your local chapter of Hearing Loss Association of America/Sarasota/Manatee where you will find information, support and advocacy from the members and mentors.
 Call 941-244-0452 or visit: hlas.org.

-Anne Taylor is a bilateral cochlear implant user, a Gallaudet Certified Peer Mentor for the Hard of Hearing, HLAA Sarasota/Manatee President/Board Member and guest columnist for the Venice Gondolier Sun.^p
+Anne Taylor is a bilateral cochlear implant user, a Gallaudet Certified Peer Mentor for the Hard of Hearing, HLAA Sarasota/Manatee President/Board Member and guest columnist for the Venice Gondolier Sun.

 Post a comment as